xonq/tutorials/annotationPipeline.md

 <br />

 #### Is the container active/inactive appropriately?
-The software used here is contained within a *container* that needs to be activated to have access to the software.
-HOWEVER, it should only be active when running commands interactively in the login node.
-If you have the container active when you are trying to run other commands, you will potentially get weird errors, or `command not found` for commands you often run.
+This software is contained within a *container* that needs to be activated to have access.
+HOWEVER, containers should only be active when running commands that are specific to the container software.
+If you have the container active when you are trying to run other commands you will potentially get weird errors, or `command not found`.
 To deactivate the container, press `CTRL` + `D` or run `exit`.
 It is also important to note, there is a special procedure for submitting jobs using containers that is explained in each tutorial that needs it.
+CONTAINERS SHOULD NOT BE ACTIVE DURING JOB SUBMISSION.

 <br />

 #### Are your `.sh` files formatted in plain text UTF-8 / have hidden characters?
-As stated above, invoking a container during job submission requires a special procedure that makes use of a shell, or `.sh`, file.
+Invoking a container during job submission requires a shell, or `.sh`, file.
 These files MUST be formatted in UTF-8 format, which requires the use of a plain text editor.
-Additionally, copying and pasting commands, particularly if you are using Windows, can inadvertently introduce hidden characters that you will not see in a text editor.
-These characters lead to obscure errors.
-I have separated the code you run in these tutorials in command boxes, that should remove hidden characters, however odd things can happen.
-So what do I recommend?
-If you are adventurous enough for this pipeline, you may benefit from using a command-line text editor like `nano` (easiest), `vim`, or `emacs`, which will allow you to write new files directly on the supercomputer and make sure they are plain-text.
-For hidden characters...
-Windows, man...
+Additionally, copying and pasting commands, particularly if you are using Windows, can inadvertently introduce hidden characters - these will often manifest in an error that says a flag does not exist, even though you have checked the `--help` menu and confirmed the flag is spelled correct.
+I have separated code in these tutorials into command boxes, which should remove hidden characters, however odd things can happen.
+I recommend getting familiar with a command-line text editor like `nano` (easiest), `vim`, or `emacs`, which will allow you to write new files directly from the command line and make ensure they are plain-text.
+Most of the time I have observed hidden character errors from Windows.

 <br />